Nota-NetsPresso/PyNetsPresso/README.md

   ### Hardware type that support profiles for specific devices

-  Benchmark and compare models with and without Arm Helium.
+  Profile and compare models with and without Arm Helium.

   `RENESAS_RA8D1` and `ALIF_ENSEMBLE_E7_DEVKIT_GEN2` are available for use.